-As previously mentioned, the choice between 6.5 Grendel and 223 depends on the purpose you’re using it for.
-Do you want to hunt?
 Are you going into combat?
 Do you need a short-range, medium-range, or a long-range cartridge?
-Or do you just want to plink at the range?
+Do you want to hunt?
+(There are others like the 450 Bushmaster and the 458 SOCOM that are also good for this purpose) Or do you just want to plink at the range?

 Although the 6.5 Grendel is a great cartridge, the 223 is perfect if you just want accurate ammo to plink at the range.
 You’ll spend far less without harming your accuracy, but remember to get yourself a decent 223/5.56 rifle.

 The advantage of 223 is that it’s much cheaper than the 6.5 Grendel.
 You’re not cutting a hole in your pocket when you throw a lead downrange with a 223 even if you reload.